Yrahcaz7/Dungeon-of-Souls/README.md

 Inspired by ***Slay the Spire*** and ***Die in the Dungeon***.

-Player sprites taken from [**here**](https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character) and modified slightly.
+Most player sprites taken from [**here**](https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character) and modified slightly.

-Some player sprites, however, are only based off of those.

 ## An ominous feeling...